Skip navigation

 Newer antipsychotics seem less likely to cause TD, but they are not entirely without risk.

-Other drugs that can cause TD include:
+Other medicines that can cause TD include:

 • Metoclopramide (treats stomach problem called gastroparesis)